 Note: It is your responsibility to understand Ontario Regulation 176/10 and any other Ontario College of Teacher requirements.
 When you register, if you do not meet the OCT requirements, you must notify us at the time, and you will be required to complete and sign this waiver form.

 To withdraw from an AQ, ABQ, or HSQ course, you must complete a Change in Registration form and then submit it to the Department of Professional Development in Education.

 For more information about withdrawing from an AQ, ABQ, or HSQ course, such as a term's specific dates, please see our University Calendar:

 Receiving a Refund

 If you are a new Bachelor of Education graduate and you wish to take an additional qualification course, you must first pay your Ontario College of Teachers membership dues and be a member in good standing.
 If you have met all the requirements to graduate from Lakehead University's Bachelor of Education program, and have paid your OCT membership and obtained your OCT number, but have not yet graduated, you may be eligible to register for a Spring AQ course.
 Please contact us to discuss (email@example.com).

 All students at Lakehead University are subject to the Student Code of Conduct.
-Disciplinary action may be taken against the violators of academic dishonesty as per the Regulations related to Academic Dishonesty in the Lakehead University Calendar.
+Disciplinary action may be taken against the violators of academic dishonesty as per the Regulations related to Academic Integrity in the Lakehead University Calendar.
 In addition, as members of the teaching profession, students taking courses leading to recommendations to the Ontario College of Teachers for additional qualifications are expected to demonstrate professional behaviour reflective of the Standards of Practice for the Teaching Profession and the Ethical Standards of Practice in the Teaching Profession.